ic-Solutions/neetadvisor/_pages/privacy-policy.md

 # Privacy Policy

-Effective date: 22nd September, 2020
+Effective date: 5th October, 2020

 NEET ADVISOR PVT.
 LTD. ("us", "we", or "our") operates the https://www.neetadvisor.com/ website (the "Service").